 Twenty-first Century Resistance

-The teachers movement of 2006 included many teachers from indigenous communities as well as their sympathizers.
+The teachers movement of 2006 in Oaxaca, Mexico, included many teachers from indigenous communities as well as their sympathizers.
 Their issues were wide-ranging, but improving conditions for the education of indigenous youth is a clear goal.
-Most of the teachers’ demands remain unmet, and the occupation of the zócalo, marches, and roadblocks remain constants in Oaxacan daily life.
+Most of the teachers’ demands remain unmet, and the occupation of the zócalo, marches, and roadblocks were constants in Oaxacan daily life for a couple of years.
 Our urban art/protest art/graffiti page helps illuminate this type of resistance to the inequality of the status quo.
 Below is an example of a potentially illuminating book on this topic available for sale in 2014 in the Grañén Porrúa bookstore on Macedonio Alcalá (next to Café Brújula).

-Another much-acclaimed book is Teaching Rebellion, a compliation of stories from participants, including indigenous community activists among many others, in the Poppular Assembly of the People of Oaxaca (APPO) in the 2006 social movement.
+Another much-acclaimed book is Teaching Rebellion, a compilation of stories from participants, including indigenous community activists among many others, in the Popular Assembly of the People of Oaxaca (APPO) in the 2006 social movement.
 Economical copies of this book can be purchased on line, including some very clean, used copies.